Noise-Resilient Quantum Metrology

-\section{Discussion}

-We have demonstrated CW interferometry with precision approaching Heisenberg scaling.
-To our knowledge, this is the first such demonstration.
-This is realized by a nonlinear phase estimator acting on the continuous record of a pair of homodyne detectors at the output of the interferometer when it is probed by a pair of CW squeezed states.
-The observed precision is consistent with the theoretical model for the nonlinear estimate, given by \cref{eq:estPsdLossy}, and measured losses of $20-35\%$.
-Further efforts to mitigate losses will allow a similar experiment to approach Heisenberg scaling arbitrarily closely in the form of a quadratic decrease of the phase imprecision PSD with photon flux, in CW interferometry.
-Our experiment demonstrates all the key ideas and techniques necessary for the estimation of a continuous time-varying phase with a precision that scales faster than in any classical measurement.
+Experimentally, we synthesize a random waveform and use it to drive the interferometer's differential phase.
+The waveform is then inferred by Wiener filtering the output of the nonlinear phase estimator. \Cref{fig:waveformEstimation}(a) shows the first 10 ms of the bandpassed timeseries of three injected waveforms and the estimated waveforms from the processed homodyne records.
+The SNR of the waveform is increased successively from top to bottom, which leads to successively better waveform reconstruction.
+The middle column shows the resulting waveform estimation error normalized by the integrated spectrum of the injected waveform, compared with the optimal value from \cref{eq:waveformQcrb} with the estimation error PSD estimated from the entire 1.06 second dataset.
+Each color corresponds to the dataset with the same color in \cref{fig:waveformEstimation}(a,b).

+\Cref{fig:waveformEstimation}(c) shows the integrated normalized estimation error compared with the bound from \cref{eq:waveformQcrb}.
+The colored data points correspond to those shown in \cref{fig:waveformEstimation}(a) and (b) and the black data points were taken in the same manner but the corresponding data are not shown in \cref{fig:waveformEstimation}(a,b).

+We see that the data are consistent with the optimal waveform estimation bound.
+Furthermore, we see that the measured data tracks the optimal bound from the low SNR regime to the high SNR regime.
+This demonstrates that the noise resilience of our system allows it to reconstruct phase signals in the audio band, here between 200 Hz and 2 kHz, at the waveform CRB limit imposed by quantum noise.

+\subsection{Discussion}

+By applying an end-to-end design approach, we have demonstrated an optical interferometer that suppresses common noise sources, achieves sensitivity below the SQL and approaching Heisenberg scaling, and realizes optimal waveform estimation.
+The observed scaling is consistent with our theoretical model [\cref{eq:estPsdLossy}] given measured losses of $20$--$35\%$; reducing these will allow arbitrarily close approach to Heisenberg scaling in CW interferometry.

-A notable feature of our nonlinear estimator is that since it is quadratic in the homodyne signal, squeezing in the homodyne photocurrent at higher frequencies is down-mixed to lower frequencies, so that the frequency band in which the phase is optimally estimated need not coincide with the frequency band over which the homodyne measurement is quantum-noise limited.
-This has dramatic technical advantages; in particular, our squeezed light interferometer is able to achieve quantum noise-limited phase precision at frequencies below 1 kHz (see \cref{fig:phaseSensitivity}(a)) without taking precautions to limit back-scatter and other noise mechanisms that generally plague low-frequency CW quantum optics measurements.
-This stands in stark contrast to linear estimation schemes, where the squeezing frequency must coincide with the signal frequency.
+A key technical advantage of our nonlinear estimator is that squeezing at higher frequencies is down-mixed to lower frequencies, so, unlike linear measurements, the band of optimal phase precision need not coincide with the band of quantum-noise-limited homodyne detection.
+This enables quantum-limited phase precision below 100~Hz (\cref{fig:calibration}(b)) without mitigating back-scatter and other low-frequency noise sources.